danklotz/openNotes/micro-reviews.md

 - [The Legend of Drunken Master](https://www.imdb.com/title/tt0111512/?ref_=nv_sr_srsg_0_tt_8_nm_0_q_drunken%2520master%25202).
 I think this is one of the last kong fu movies (I know that strictly speaking that is not the right genre, but I do not care) of Jackie Chan.
 And boy, is it a good movie.
 I think it is one of the best Jackie Chan movies --- maybe even the best.
 - [Léon: The Professional](https://www.imdb.com/title/tt0110413/?ref_=nm_knf_i3).
 Sometimes I think that the movies in the 90s where so good.
 Léon is a great example why I often return to this thought.
 - [The Life Aquatic with Steve Zissou](https://www.imdb.com/title/tt0362270/?ref_=fn_al_tt_1).
 Wes Anderson at its best.
 This is just a great, great movie.
+- [Life of Pi](https://www.imdb.com/title/tt0454876/?ref_=ttls_li_tt).
+The actual movie is great, but it has a bad aftertaste for me since (a) it is one of “those movies” where they manage to not pay the CFG people by using [dirty tricks](https://www.youtube.com/watch?v=9lcB9u-9mVE) and (b) there is a whole animal mistreatment controversy surrounding it.
+For me it just a tadd to cynical that a positive, life-affirming movie like this got such things going on behind the scenes...
 - [Little Miss Sunshine](https://www.imdb.com/title/tt0449059/?ref_=tt_sims_tt_i_7).
 This is a enjoyable little road movie with the right amount of jokes, development, and societal criticism.
 Just a good movie.
 - [Logan Lucky](https://www.imdb.com/title/tt5439796/?ref_=nv_sr_srsg_0).
 This is one of the best heist movies out there.
 It has it all: Funny, witty, thoughtful, super satisfying conclusion.
 - [Looper](https://www.imdb.com/title/tt1276104/?ref_=nm_knf_t_2).
 This is a nice action movie.
 It could have been much better if they would have invested a bit more time in the story, but well...
 It i what it is.